Witiko/doctoral-thesis/main.md

 # Speed {#speed}
-The accuracy as well as the availability of more advanced features in a math information retrieval system are fundamentally limited by the *speed* at which we can deploy the system, store new information in it, and recall information that satisfy the needs of its users.
+The accuracy as well as the availability of more advanced features in a math information retrieval system are fundamentally limited by the *speed* at which we can deploy the system, store new information in it and recall information that satisfy the needs of its users.

 In this chapter, I will report the results of my research of representations